Oxygen-vacancy-induced Raman softening in the catalyst Fe$_2$(MoO$_4$)$_3$: Discussion and conclusion

 In the high-temperature orthorhombic phase of \fmo, the unit cell contains six inequivalent oxygen atoms, each forming an Fe–O–Mo bond.
 Removing one oxygen atom from the unit cell converts the local coordination environments from tetragonal \ce{MoO4} and octahedral \ce{FeO6} to trigonal \ce{MoO3} and pentagonal \ce{FeO5}, respectively, thereby altering the oxidation states of the associated Fe and Mo atoms.
 Structural relaxation of the system with a single oxygen (O4) vacancy reveals that while the trigonal \ce{MoO3} unit tends to recover its tetragonal \ce{MoO4} geometry, the pentagonal \ce{FeO5} unit remain stable, introducing defect states near the Fermi level.
 This occurs because the trigonal \ce{MoO3} unit shifts toward a neighboring \ce{FeO6} octahedron, forming an edge-sharing \ce{MoO4} tetrahedron and \ce{FeO6} octahedron.
 The relaxed lattice constants are obtained as $a$ = 11.778 \AA, $b$ = 8.598 \AA, and $c$ = 9.177 \AA, with angles $\alpha$ = 89.04\textdegree{}, $\beta$ = 89.07\textdegree{}, and $\gamma$ = 87.22\textdegree{}, corresponding to the triclinic $P1$ space group.
 Phonon calculations for this oxygen-deficient structure further indicate that the maximum (minimum) frequencies in the low- (high-) frequency region shift substantially to 486 cm$^{-1}$ (758 cm$^{-1}$), compared to 403 cm$^{-1}$ (780 cm$^{-1}$) in the stoichiometric structure.
-Consequently, the relaxed structure containing an oxygen vacancy deviates significantly from the stoichiometric lattice, likely leading to large modifications in the Raman intensity—contrary to the experimental observations.
-The accompanying changes in oxidation states of Fe and Mo could be directly probed using, for instance, M\"ossbauer spectroscopy.
+Consequently, the relaxed structure containing an oxygen vacancy deviates significantly from the stoichiometric lattice, leading to large modifications in the Raman intensity—contrary to the experimental observations.
+In addition, we performed Raman calculations for an unrelaxed structure containing an oxygen vacancy (O4) to keep the positions of the remaining atoms unchanged.
+In this case, we also observed both frequency shifts and peak broadening in the calculated Raman spectrum.
+(See Fig. \ref{fig:vac_pdos_raman}) The accompanying changes in oxidation states of Fe and Mo could be directly probed using, for instance, M\"ossbauer spectroscopy.
 Therefore, these facts support the validity of our effective approach based on freezing phonon modes of targeted atoms as a reasonable means to explain the observed Raman reduction in \fmo.